 What is a UI Style Guide, and why it is a useful tool?

 Starting to plan the design of your project has the utmost importance for its future realization.
 What is even more – it can bring you a lot of benefits that can give you a great starting push.
 Nowadays, the attention span of online browsers (readers), or potential customers, has drastically lessened.
-The key to creating a good looking and workable design definitely depends on the good UI (user interface).
+The key to creating a good-looking and workable design definitely depends on the good UI (user interface).
 The result of that will be a greater UX (user experience), which is a major factor not only to attract new users to your website but also to ensure their revisits.

 One of the hardest parts of creating a good design is to strike the right balance between beauty and functionality.
 This can be a subject of a whole study that you can feel lost and helpless in.
 But with a good UI Style Guide, you basically create a strict A to Z plan for your entire project and that’s a solid start for its good execution.

 There are tons of UI Style Guides that can help you create beautiful and original designs.
 Yet it’s hard to search for the best ones, especially for something that will work for your needs.
-This article aims to guide you through the process of creating your own UI Style Guide that will ensure your project’s better results with lesser efforts.
+This article aims to guide you through the process of creating your own UI Style Guide that will ensure your project’s better results with lesser effort.

 UI Style Guide will lead your way